SrinidhiPRao/Botella_Inteligente/README.md

 - Docker connection to local machine established.

 ## ToDo
+- Stop fetcher from crashing.
+It should retry instead.
 - Setup backend in container
 - Setup frontend in container
 - Modularise the code